CryptikEd/Cryptoforbeginners/README.md

 ---
 ## User Experience (UX)

-- *Target audience*
+- ### Target audience

   -  Users who are looking for a an easy-going way to learn about cryptocurrency

-- *User Stories*
+- ### User Stories

+  #### *First time visitor goals*

   - A user should be able to understand the sites purpose immediately.
   - A user should be able navigate the site easily and intuitively.
   - A user should be able to identify the content of each section easily.

-## Website aim
+-  ### Website aim

-  - Deliver easy and accessible information for anyone intrested in learning more about cryptocurrency.
+    - Deliver easy to understand and accessible information for anyone interested in learning more about cryptocurrency.
-  - To provide current up-to-date content information about cryptocurrency.
+    - To provide up-to-date information about cryptocurrency
-  - To provide valuable links for ther users on going search for knowledge about cryptocurrency.
+    - To provide valuable links for the user in their on-going search for knowledge about crypto

+---

+## Design

+-  ### Color scheme

+As the Hero Image is the focal point when entering the website, I opted to keep the overall color scheme quite small.
+And since it is about currency a. k. a. money, I gravitated towards the green color palette.
+To make sure the green does not become overwhelmning I chose a gradient green color for the Header and Footer, but kept the rest of the colors in neutral grey.

+- Colors
+  - I used ... for Header and Footer
+  - I used ... for the navigation bar
+  - I used ... for the hero image description
+  - I used ... for all underlines
+  - I used ... for the back to top

+- ### Typography

+The fonts used throughout the website was imported from W3C School.
+They are all arial/sans sarif.
+I used font family to be able to keep the same text style throughout the website.

+- Text colors
+  - I used ... for inside Header and Footer, to make sure sufficient contrasting
+  - I used ... for the sites different section headlines
+  - I used ... for the welcome text above the hero image
+  - I used ... for the text in the different sections and navigation bar

+- ### Imagery

+Given the website's focus on cryptocurrency, I aimed for a hero image that not only clearly represents the website's subject matter but also serves as an educational resource.
+This led me to select an image featuring various cryptocurrency logos, with each brand listed in the image description.

+The other two images were chosen as they suited the overall design, color scheme and content.
+They also have a bit of playfullness to them which I think goes well with beginner-friendly theme of the website.

 ## Wireframes

+Wireframes was created for desktop